10 Effortless Micro Habits That Will Transform How You Look & Feel

 Glass of water

-The smallest habits often create the biggest changes.
-While we tend to associate transformation with major lifestyle overhauls, the reality is that tiny, consistent actions can have a profound impact on your health, energy, and appearance over time.
+It’s the smallest habits that often create the biggest changes.
+While we mistakenly tend to associate transformation with major lifestyle overhauls, the reality is that tiny, consistent actions have the most profound impact on your health, energy, and appearance, especially over time.

 1. Drink A Glass of Water First Thing Every Morning

 Starting your day with a glass of water replenishes hydration levels, kickstarts digestion, and helps flush out toxins that accumulate overnight.
 After 6–8 hours of sleep, your body is naturally dehydrated, which can leave you feeling sluggish.
-By drinking water first thing, you boost energy levels, improve skin hydration, and set the tone for better hydration throughout the day.
+By drinking water first thing, you boost energy levels, improve skin hydration, and you’ll set the tone for better hydration and health choices throughout the day.

-To make this habit stick, leave a glass or bottle of water by your bedside or near your coffee maker so it’s the first thing you see in the morning.
+Leave a reminder to make this habit stick, place a glass or bottle of water by your bedside or near your coffee maker so it’s the first thing you see in the morning.

 A woman drinking a glass of water.